gopicares/blinkist-design-challenge/README.md

 * Using AWS CloudFormation, launch stack using the copied Amazon S3 link for the deploy.template.

 > Currently, the solution can be deployed in all regions.

+## 08. License Summary

+This sample code is made available under a GPL license.
+See the LICENSE file.

+&nbsp;